0xirison/PrintNightmare-Patcher/README.md

 - Check if the system has an update for PrinterNightmare vulnerability "Hotfix-id: KB5004954", and try it to install it if it is not already installed.
 - Changing the registry key 'PointAndPrint' settings as Microsoft suggests.

-# Does it need elevated privielges?
+# Does it need elevated privileges?
 Yes, it needs

 # References